firebase/flutterfire/packages/firebase_database/firebase_database_web/README.md

 ### Import the package

-To use this plugin in your Flutter app on the web, simply add it as a dependency in your `pubspec.yaml` alongside the base `flutter_database` plugin.
+To use this plugin in your Flutter app on the web, simply add it as a dependency in your `pubspec.yaml` alongside the base `firebase_database` plugin.
-_(This is only temporary: in the future we hope to make this package an "endorsed" implementation of `flutter_database`, so it will automatically be included in your app when you run your Flutter app on the web.)_
+_(This is only temporary: in the future we hope to make this package an "endorsed" implementation of `firebase_database`, so it will automatically be included in your app when you run your Flutter app on the web.)_
 Add this to your `pubspec.yaml`: